 Diabetes affects the whole family.
 Parents and siblings of kids with Type 1 or Type 2 diabetes must make lifestyle adjustments that support healthy eating, exercise and careful, consistent disease management.
 Parents must make detailed arrangements when kids affected by diabetes are attending school, traveling for vacation, visiting friends or involved in extracurricular activities.
 The American Diabetes Association even has online resources for kids and parents to educate families about the disease and provide support.

-Special Needs Summer Camps Teach Kids to Manage and Live with Diabetes
+Summer Camps Teach Kids to Manage and Live with Diabetes

 Summer camps provide kids of all ages the opportunity to experience outdoor adventures, sports, art, music, dancing, acting, technology, science, math and other educational programs.
 Girls and boys alike get to explore a variety of activities and discover what inspires and motivates them.
-Parents and families dealing with diabetes can also choose to send kids to summer camps specializing in diabetes and other chronic illnesses.
-In the United States and Canada there are many special needs summer camps offering camps especially for kids with diabetes, asthma, cancer and other disabilities.
+Parents and families dealing with diabetes can also choose to send kids to camps specializing in diabetes and other chronic illnesses.
+In the United States and Canada there are many summer programs offering camps especially for kids with diabetes, asthma, cancer and other disabilities.
 Diabetes programs not only provide traditional camp activities like swimming, horseback riding, sports, art, acting, drama, dance and music, they also help children living with diabetes learn to be independent and maintain good health in any situation.

 Online Resources for Kids with Diabetes